Television channel frequencies: Japan

 Frequency spacing for each channel in Japan is the same as in the countries listed above, but the channel numbers are 1 lower than in those countries; for example, channel 13 in Japan is on the same frequency as channel 14 in North and South America (most countries), South Korea, Taiwan, and the Philippines.

-Channels 13-62 are used for analog and digital TV broadcasting.
+Channels 13-62 are used for both analog and digital TV broadcasting, while channel 53-62 are obsolete for digital broadcasting.